filipe512/videoextractor/README.md

 # Video Frame Extractor

-This project aims to develop tools to help fast iterate over video files and manipulate frames

-Specially to use ML and DNN tools to infere and train data.
+This project aims to develop tools to help fast iterate over video files and manipulate frames.
+Specially in the usage of ML and DNN tools to infere and train data.

 ## Getting Started